Insight: Syria uses red tape, threats to control U.N. aid agencies

 Two million of these are in areas that are hard to reach.

-A 2013 U.N. appeal for $1.41 billion to finance aid work in Syria reached only 62 percent of its target.
-U.N. humanitarian chief Valerie Amos launch the funding appeal for 2014 on Monday for more than four times as much money.
+This year’s U.N. appeal for $1.41 billion to finance aid work in Syria has reached only 62 percent of its target.
+U.N. humanitarian chief Valerie Amos will launch a funding appeal for 2014 on Monday, potentially seeking even more cash.

-“This is the largest amount we have ever had to request at the start of the year,” she said.

 Twelve U.N. staff and 32 staff or volunteers of the Syrian Arab Red Crescent have been killed and 21 U.N. staff remain in detention, last month’s U.N. document seen by Reuters says - without specifying which groups were holding them.